lucagrulla/cw/README.md

         Show all groups.

       ls streams <group>
-        how all streams in a given log group.
+        Show all streams in a given log group.

     cw: error: expected one of "groups",  "streams"
     ```